Nigel Sabin : Represented Artist

 - Browse works by Nigel Sabin

-- Browse commercial CDs featuring music by Nigel Sabin
+- Browse recordings available to purchase featuring music by Nigel Sabin

 - Browse events featuring music by Nigel Sabin

-Sabin's music is influenced by the American minimalists and shows a command of traditional harmonic practice coupled with rhythmic buoyancy.
-It is sometimes humorous and has variously been described as 'engagingly nutty', 'evocatively poetic' and 'sure to convert the enemies of contemporary music'.
-Several of his works are available on CD.
+His music shows a command of traditional harmonic practice coupled with rhythmic buoyancy with some influence from the minimalist movement.
+It is sometimes humorous and has variously been described by critics as 'engagingly nutty', 'evocatively poetic' and 'sure to convert the enemies of contemporary music'.

-From 1995-96 Sabin was composer in residence with the Queensland Symphony Orchestra at which time he wrote his first symphony.
-Other orchestral works completed during his residency include New York Souvenirs for viola and orchestra, Love Songs for trumpet and orchestra, and An Australian Holiday for clarinet and orchestra.
-Sabin was invited to take up a teaching post at the Western Australian Conservatorium of Music in 1997.
-He remained there until 2000 at which time he moved to Sydney where he continues to pursue his diverse interests in music technology and the composition of chamber music.
+From 1995-96, Nigel was composer in residence with the Queensland Symphony Orchestra at which time he wrote his first symphony.
+Other orchestral works completed during his residency include New York Souvenirs for viola and orchestra, Love Songs for trumpet and orchestra, Nocturnes (fantasy on Home Sweet Home), and An Australian Holiday for clarinet and orchestra.
+Nigel was invited to take up a teaching post at the Western Australian Conservatorium of Music in 1996.
+He remained there until 2000 at which time he moved to Sydney where he continues to pursue diverse interests.

 |Bright shining synchronicities : chamber ensemble (2000)||Commissioned by Youth Music Australia.|

 ||An Australian holiday : for Bb clarinet, string orchestra and percussion (1997)||Written as part of a composer residency with the Queensland Symphony Orchestra|

 ||Symphony : full orchestra (1996)||Commissioned by Queensland Symphony Orchestra.|